ungoogled-software/ungoogled-chromium/BUILDING.md

 2. Install Ninja via Homebrew: `brew install ninja`

 See `build.py` for more on customizing the build environment or process.

 ### Build

+    # Change directory to ungoogled-chromium's root directory
+    python3 build.py

+## Arch Linux

+**This is a WIP**

+For now, see the instructions for Other Linux distributions.
+The resulting binary will still use system libraries.

+## Other Linux distributions (semi-statically-linked builds)

+### Setting up the build environment

+* Install the following through your package manager or elsewhere:
+    * `clang`, preferrably the latest version
+    * Python 3.5 or newer (or 3.4 if necessary)
+    * Python 2
+    * `quilt`
+    * `ninja`
+* Follow [these instructions](//chromium.googlesource.com/chromium/src/+/55.0.2883.75/docs/linux_build_instructions.md#Install-additional-build-dependencies) to install additional dependencies for building

+### Build